Data protection in Sweden: overview

 What it would cost to implement the measures.

 The special risks that exist with processing of the personal data.

-How sensitive the processed personal data are.
+How sensitive the processed personal data is.

 The Data Inspection Board strictly enforces security matters and can, to a reasonable extent, provide advice on security matters to a data controller.
-The Data Inspection Board can also decide on measures a data controller must implement to satisfy the Data Inspection Board's security requirements.
+The Data Inspection Board can also decide on measures for a data controller to implement to satisfy the Data Inspection Board's security requirements.
 If the data controller fails to comply with such security measures, the Data Inspection Board can prescribe a default fine.

 There are no requirements for the DPO to notify the data subject if there is a breach of the PDA, but it could be argued that in certain cases, and to mitigate a loss for the data subject, the data subject should be informed of the breach.